Our Season

 Competitions

-This year, we competed at Oregon State Fairgrounds, Bonney Lake, and Sammamish District events, where we qualified for the 2024 PNW District Championships.
-At DCMP, we competed in the playoffs as the Captain of Alliance 1 and were eliminated in the Double Elimination Bracket (Round 3).
-We qualified for the World Championship in Houston Texas, in the Hopper Division, we competed in the playoffs as the Captain of Alliance 8 and were eliminated in the Double Elimination Bracket (Round 5).
+This year, we competed at Glacier Peak (Won the event), Bonney Lake (Won the event), and Auburn (Event finalists) District events, where we qualified for the 2025 PNW District Championships.
+At DCMP, we competed in the playoffs as the 1st Pick of Alliance 1 and were eliminated in the Double Elimination Bracket (Round 4).
+We qualified for the World Championship in Houston, Texas, in the Curie Division, we competed in the playoffs as the 2nd Pick of Alliance 7 and were eliminated in the Double Elimination Bracket (Round 2).

 Offseason